zerynth/docs/docs/reference/libs/aws/greengrass/docs/greengrass.md

 The Zerynth AWS Greengrass Library contains helper functions for IoT devices to retrieve info about an [AWS Greengrass Core](https://aws.amazon.com/greengrass/).

+!!! note
-**NOTE**: to connect to an AWS Greengrass Core after info retrieval use Zerynth AWS IoT Core Library
+  to connect to an AWS Greengrass Core after info retrieval use Zerynth AWS IoT Core Library

 ## The DiscoveryInfo class